JackitudilinksG/HTF3_Spotify/README.md

 # HackToFuture 3.0 Spotify Queue

 A collaborative music queue system built for HackToFuture 3.0, allowing teams to add songs to a shared Spotify playlist with controlled playback.
+This project is hosted on Vercel for seamless deployment and continuous integration.

 ## 🎵 Features